What does no relocation offered mean?

 When a company offers an employee long-term employment more than 50 miles from the current work location, a company may offer a relocation package.
 This usually covers the employee’s reasonable moving and other work-related expenses, to relieve the employee and their family of the expensive burden of relocation.
 The good news is as long as you have an offer on the table, you have enough leverage to ask for a relocation assistance package from your employer or potential employer.
 Many companies want to help you, as long as what you’re asking for is fair, and you ask the right way.
 Moving companies have to pay more money to hire movers: to recruit, build, train, keep the best moving crews and compete for labor.
 Remember, movers have to pack, load, unload, climb flights of stairs, lift heavy objects, and do it all day, every day.
 So this is one area that makes a lot of sense.
 The only way to ask for relocation expenses is to ask directly or be upfront about your needs.
 If receiving relocation assistance is non-negotiable for you, it’s best to be upfront about it.
 You can ask the HR what the relocation policy is in your company.
 Moving is Stressful Moving is considered the third most stressful life event, according to the Employee Relocation Council.
 The stress of moving can make it seem a lot tougher than it really is.
 One of the best ways to combat this stress is to plan everything out and make sure that you’re prepared each step of the way.
 Just Ask the Question If so, that’s easy: request a copy of the relocation policy, wee what’s covered, and if necessary, start negotiating accordingly.
 If not, thank them, consider the offer—and if you’re interested, ask—directly and courteously—if relocation benefits can be included.

-See also What is backhaul shipping?
+See also What is the synonym of expulsion?

 What does it mean when a job says relocation?